 Describe how the local educational agency will monitor students’ progress in meeting the challenging State academic standards by developing and implementing a well-rounded program of instruction to meet the academic needs of all students.

 The Fort Payne City School District (FPCSD) is committed to providing every student with diverse and strong academics and student support programs that provides quality opportunities to students of all ages.
 In order for our students to be college and career ready and to be able to access advance coursework, we realize that it is our job to ensure that our students are prepared in all content areas through an enriched curriculum.
 Students are not only provided opportunities in English language arts and mathematics but also the sciences, foreign languages, civics and government, economics, history and geography, the arts, physical education, and much more.
 Elementary students are instructed in a developmentally appropriate environment with many diverse learning opportunities.
 We strive for learning to be personalized, and student centered.
 In addition to core academic courses students are provided with quality career, character and mentoring education programs that are integrated across content and curricular areas; quality technical/vocational educational programs that are responsive to the workforce development needs of our community by providing multiple pathways; access to quality curricular opportunities such as STEM, Project Lead the Way, Robotics, music, art, drama, honors/AP courses and dual enrollment courses.
 All students in grades K-12 have access to technology support their learning through one to one laptops, IPADS, chrome books and technology specialist.
 Each school within the FPCSD develops a continuous improvement plan (ACIP) that provides the infrastructure for the instructional school year.
 Administrators and teachers are trained in using data driven instructional plans.
-Each year state assessment results are sent to the schools for teachers, administrators, and parents in a timely manner (2018 ACT ASPIRE, ACT, AAA), and local assessments to include DIBLES, Scrantron, universal screeners, textbook assessments, classroom assessments, are analyzed to identify student strengths and weaknesses.
+Each year state assessment results are sent to the schools for teachers, administrators, and parents in a timely manner (Alabama State Assessments, ACT, AAA), and local assessments to include DIBLES, Scantron, universal screeners, textbook assessments, classroom assessments, are analyzed to identify student strengths and weaknesses.
 Student academic progress regarding the state academic standards are measured through these assessments.
 The school level team then writes the ACIP and Professional Development plan based on achievement data results.
 The central office staff assist administrators and teachers in data analysis by providing them charts, graphs and spreadsheets of student data in an easy to read format.
 Individual student progress data is shared with parents in an ongoing manner to include parent/ teacher conferences, open house, parental engagement days, etc. Furthermore, all state assessment data is sent home to parents in a timely manner.
 State assessment results are also published by the local media and available on the ALSDE website.
-State report cards will be sent home to parents as they are made available.
+State report cards will be made available to parents.
 Individual student achievement data is also available for parents to view through INOW, Edmodo and other communication APPS used by the individual schools.
 Furthermore, the System utilized the Blackboard connect system to call and text parents regarding parental involvement activities such as open house, PTO, monthly activities, and parent training opportunities.
 In addition, school operated social media sites, to include Facebook, are utilized to keep parents informed of school activities.

 2. Sec.
 1112(b)(1)(B)